chapel-lang/chapel-blog/content/posts/7qs-chop/index.md

 #### 4. What initially drew you to Chapel?

-**Tiago:** Back in 2018, my supervisor, Prof. Melab, gave me a task: to research programming languages for the 'Exascale-era' and identify candidates for parallel and distributed combinatorial search.
+**Tiago:** Back in 2018, my supervisor, Professor Melab, gave me a
+task: to research programming languages for the 'Exascale-era' and identify candidates for parallel and distributed combinatorial search.
 We didn't have the exact terminology then, but the goal was to explore languages from projects like HPCS and figure out how they could benefit exact optimization.

 After looking into several options, UPC and Chapel were the top ones.
-But it was Chapel's distributed iterators built on top of PGAS that really caught my eye – they seemed to perfectly fit our specific needs.
+But it was Chapel's distributed iterators built on top of PGAS that really caught my eye—they seemed to perfectly fit our specific needs.
 Chapel also stood out as the only language with a truly active community and direct support from its development team.

 Initially, after I presented Chapel's features to the group, some members were a bit skeptical.
-However, after I implemented some proofs of concept, I was able to demonstrate Chapel’s potential: I got a single-node Chapel version as fast as C-OpenMP, and developed a first distributed application that was competitive with MPI+OpenMP in terms of performance, but with significantly fewer lines of code.
+However, after I implemented some proofs of concept, I was able to demonstrate Chapel’s potential: I got a single-node Chapel version as fast as C+OpenMP, and developed a first distributed application that was competitive with MPI+OpenMP in terms of performance, but with significantly fewer lines of code.

-**Guillaume:** I started working with Chapel at the beginning of my Ph.D. in 2021, when I joined the research project initiated by Tiago Carneiro and Nouredine Melab.
+**Guillaume:** I started working with Chapel at the beginning of my Ph.D. in 2021 when I joined the research project initiated by Tiago Carneiro and Nouredine Melab.
 The opportunity to work with a promising high-level PGAS-based language designed specifically for exascale computing—offering an alternative to traditional MPI+X